BRITTANY PUPPIES | HUNTER'S HEART UPCOMING LITTERS

 OUR NEXT LITTER

 We are now taking reservations for our 2023 litter.
 All puppies will have intact tails and dewclaws.
-Working homes are preferred, with demonstrated experience in scent detection, search and rescue, hunting, or dogsports.
+Working homes are preferred, with demonstrated experience in scent detection, search and rescue, hunting, or dog sports (e.g. field trials, tracking, mantrailing, agility, and nosework).
 The first step is to email your completed screening form to Carla at [email protected].DOWNLOAD SCREENING FORM (PDF)

 We're sorry we have no dogs or puppies available now.
-If you're looking for a dog in 2021, please contact your local Humane Society or Rescue.
+If you're looking for a dog in 2022, please contact your local Humane Society or rescue organization.
 While we're receiving numerous daily enquiries from families looking for a dog now, and many are deserving, we simply cannot produce more quality dogs in our small home.
-Due to the massive volume of correspondence, we are unable to respond to requests to adopt one of our dogs or puppies in 2021.
+Due to the massive volume of correspondence, we are unable to respond to requests to adopt one of our dogs or puppies in 2022.
 Thank you for your understanding.

 OUR BREEDING PROGRAM